spences10/mcp-memory-libsql/README.md

 ## Overview

 This project started as a 1:1 feature port of the TypeScript `mcp-memory-libsql` project to Go.
-However, this project has sense evolved to included much-needed improvements upon the original codebase.
+However, this project has since evolved to included much-needed improvements upon the original codebase.

 `mcp-memory-libsql-go` provides a high-performance, persistent memory server for the Model Context Protocol (MCP) using libSQL (a fork of SQLite by Turso) for robust data storage, including vector search capabilities.